altnskuur/Linear-Approach-Methods/README.md

 # Linear-Approach-Methods

-This project include 3 linear aprroach methods.
+This project includes linear aprroach methods.
 These methods are Cholesky, Gauss Seidel and CGM (Conjugate Gradiant Method).

 These algorithms are written in MATLAB.
 All of algorithms in a function.
 The function takes 3 inputs for Ax=b system.
 First one A matrix, second one b vector, and the last one is Method.
 Methods are selecting with a number.
 Number 1 is Cholesky, number 2 is Gauss Seidel, and number 3 is CGM.
 If input method parameter is not in this range, algorithm will return 0 vector.